Tff27/tff27/README.md

 ### About Me
 Hi I’m **Tiago Fonseca**, a software engineer from Portugal.
 I have started coding when I was about 15 years old at school.
-Since then I've worked with manly with .net!
+Since then I've mainly worked with .net!
 From web forms to the latest thing there is at .net stack.
 Over the past years, I've **designed, developed, and deploy** a variety of projects using different technologies.

 I'm a believer in continuous learning and that there is always something that we can make better.